jazzband/django-mongonaut/README.rst

 =====
 Extracted from http://consumernotebook.com, django-mongonaut is an introspective interface for working with MongoDB via mongoengine.
 Rather then attempt to staple this functionality into Django's Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.

-By writing it from scratch I get to avoid trying to staple ORM functionality on top of a NoSQL key/value store.
+By writing it from scratch I get to avoid trying to staple ORM functionality on top of MongoDB, a NoSQL key/value binary-tree store.

 Features
 =========